-ltem Uncertainties Effect if Actual Results Differ from Assumptions Pensions Liability Estimation of the net liability to pay pensions depends on a number of complex judgements in relation to the discount rate used, the rate at which salaries are projected to increase, changes in the retirement ages, mortality rates and expected returns on pension fund assets.
+Item Uncertainties Effect if Actual Results Differ from Assumptions Pensions Liability Estimation of the net liability to pay pensions depends on a number of complex judgements in relation to the discount rate used, the rate at which salaries are projected to increase, changes in the retirement ages, mortality rates and expected returns on pension fund assets.
 A firm of consulting actuaries is engaged to provide the Council with expert advice about the assumptions to be applied.
 The effects on the net pensions liability of changes in individual assumptions can be measured.
-For example, a one year increase in the mortality assumption (life expectancy) would result in an increase of £4.096m in the pension liability and a 0.1% increase in Pensions Assets The Council participates in the Nottinghamshire Local Government Pension Fund.
+For example, a one year increase in the mortality assumption (life expectancy) would result in an increase of $\pounds 3.404$ m in the pension liability and a 0.1% increase in the discount rate Pensions Assets The Council participates in the Nottinghamshire Local Government Pension Fund.
 In line with the RICS Material Valuation Uncertainty Leaders' Forum (UK), material valuation uncertainty declarations are no longer required unless the individual valuer believes that there is reason for such a declaration.
-The Actuary has confirmed that no MVU declaration has been made in respect of Pension Fund property assets in 2023/24.
-2023/24, there is no impact on Gedling's share of the property assets held within the Pension Fund.
+The Actuary has confirmed that no MVU declaration has been made in respect of Pension Fund property assets in 2024/25.
+MVU declarations have been made in 2024/25, there is no impact on Gedling's share of the property assets held within the Pension Fund.
 Property Plant and Equipment Depreciation and amortisation is provided to write down the assets to their residual values over their estimated useful lives.
 The selection of these residual values and useful lives requires the exercise of management judgements considering anticipated usage levels in service provision and levels of repairs and maintenance.
-A review of balance sheet values is undertaken each year end to assess if any of the assets have not been used at the estimated rates and if any impairment charges are required. reduced, depreciation increases and the carrying amount of the asset falls.
-If assets lives were 10% lower than estimated the annual depreciation charge would be increased by approximately £203,208.
+A review of balance sheet values is undertaken each year end to assess if any of the assets have not been used at the estimated rates and if any impairment charges are required. depreciation increases and the carrying amount of the asset falls.
+If assets lives were 10% lower than estimated the annual depreciation charge would be increased by approximately £209,752.
 However, as the asset values are reviewed on an annual basis this level of incorrect estimation is unlikely.
 See note 13 on